Storing, processing or producing excise goods in a UK Freeport customs site

 If you print labels in a foreign language, you must provide an English translation on request.

 We may need you to provide written clearance from a Trading Standards Officer for the use of any label.
-The Food Labelling Regulations contain other requirements for labels on alcoholic drinks.
+The Food Labelling Regulations contain other requirements for labels on alcoholic product.
 Get more information from either:

 - your local Trading Standards Office